LCR Team: Struggles with Honda RC213V (2021–2024)

-Current times
+Nakagami leaves LCR Team (2025)

 With Nakagami leaving LCR, Johann Zarco would partner with Thai rookie Somkiat Chantra in 2025.

 Johann Zarco became the first Honda race winner since Álex Rins in the 2023 Grand Prix of the Americas by winning the 2025 French GP by taking advantage of the changeable conditions, in doing so becoming the first French winner of the French Grand Prix since 1954 with Pierre Monneret, he also became the first ever French winner at the Bugatti Circuit in Le Mans, as well as the first non-Ducati Winner since Maverick Vinales winning the 2024 Grand Prix of the Americas.

 Chantra will depart the team at the end of 2025, joining the Honda HRC team in the World Superbike Championship.
 He is set to be replaced by Diogo Moreira.

+2026–present: Zarco and Moreira era

+For the 2026 season, the team retained Johann Zarco and promoted the 2025 Moto2 World Champion Diogo Moreira to the premier class, replacing Somkiat Chantra.
+Moreira's promotion marked a significant youth investment for the team, pairing the Brazilian rookie with the veteran Frenchman.

+In February 2026, LCR Honda announced a strategic three-year partnership with digital sports media platform GOD55 Sports as a Premium Sponsor.
+The agreement, covering the 2026, 2027, and 2028 seasons, included branding placement on the Honda RC213V bikes of both riders.
+The partnership also featured special livery activations, with Johann Zarco scheduled to run a dedicated GOD55 Sports livery at the Italian Grand Prix and the Indonesian Grand Prix.

+Team Principal Lucio Cecchinello cited the partnership as a key move to engage with the Southeast Asian motorsport audience.

+Crutchlow will make his competitive return to MotoGP at the upcoming Italian Grand Prix, replacing an injured Zarco.

 MotoE

 As a satellite team in MotoGP, LCR was invited to enter the inaugural MotoE season with Niccolò Canepa and former LCR 250cc and MotoGP rider Randy de Puniet.

 In 2020, de Puniet was replaced on the MotoE team by Belgian Xavier Siméon.

-For 2021, 2022 and 2023, the LCR E-Team is competing in the electric series with the duo set by Eric Granado and Miquel Pons, both showing strong performances on board their bikes.
+For 2021, 2022 and 2023, the LCR E-Team competed in the electric series with the duo set by Eric Granado and Miquel Pons, both showing strong performances on board their bikes.